DataDog/stratus-red-team/docs/attack-techniques/philosophy.md

     - While attackers might use this API call, it is in no way indicative of attacker activity, as it's used by many services and client applications.
     - It isn't emulating activity that could reasonably be thought to be malicious.

-Stratus Red Team's goal is *not* to re-implement all AWS API calls that may be used by an attacker, neither to emulate all possible theoritical attack vectors.
+Stratus Red Team's goal is *not* to re-implement all AWS API calls that may be used by an attacker, neither to emulate all possible theoretical attack vectors.

 ## Be Self-Sufficient